Iykesan/landing-page/README.md

 # landing-page
 This is a practice landing page made by Iyke.
+No JavaScript